rcy1314/some-stars/README.md

 ## PowerShell

-*   [daboynb/ChatGPT-Bypass-gui](https://github.com/daboynb/ChatGPT-Bypass-gui) - A  gui that allows you to bypass content filtering in ChatGPT through the API
+*   [daboynb/ChatGPT-Bypass-gui](https://github.com/daboynb/ChatGPT-Bypass-gui) - A  gui that allows you to bypass content filtering in ChatGPT through the OpenAI autocompletion API for DaVinci-003

 *   [marticliment/WingetUI](https://github.com/marticliment/WingetUI) - WingetUI: A better UI for your package managers